goschtl/zope/zope3book/trunk/source/getting-started.rst

 Configuring application
 ~~~~~~~~~~~~~~~~~~~~~~~

-We are going to continue the Ticket Collector application in this
+We are going to continue the ticketcollector application in this
 section.
-In the last section when you run `./bin/buildout` command
-all necessary Zope 3 packages required for running our application is
-downloaded inside `~/eggs` directory.
-Now to run the bare minimum
+To run the bare minimum Zope 3, we have to create Zope
-Zope 3, we have to create Zope Configuration Markup Language (ZCML)
+Configuration Markup Language (ZCML) file and extend the
-file and extend the `buildout.cfg` with appropriate Buildout recipes.
+`buildout.cfg` with appropriate Buildout recipes.
+We are going to
-We are going to use `zc.zope3recipes:app`, `zc.zope3recipes:instance`
+use `zc.zope3recipes:app`, `zc.zope3recipes:instance` and
-and `zc.recipe.filestorage` recipes for setting up our application.
+`zc.recipe.filestorage` recipes for setting up our application.
+Here
-Here is our modified buildout.cfg (inside the ticketcollector project
+is our modified buildout.cfg (inside the ticketcollector project
 directory)::

   [buildout]